sernawills/portfolio2/portfolio-items/2wuerth.md

 ## — RESEARCH AND FINDINGS

-### Gathering information and sharing experiences: creating a common understanding
+### Creating a common understanding

 We started off by conducting desktop research and explored the different dimensions of the challenge.
 We soon realized that aspects like information flow, trust, belonging, open communication are chore aspects to our challenge, that have to be considered from the beginning.

 ### Building Empathy By Listening

-We conducted about 30 interviews including team leaders and team members.
+We conducted **about 30 interviews** including team leaders and team members.
 We realized Würth is a company that has people from a diverse background of age, nationalities, and profession or role.
 Important findings include:

 - Working from home the communication with team colleagues is weaker and there is an overload in screen time.